Neil Tennant: Early career

-Tennant left Newcastle in 1972 to study history at North London Polytechnic (now part of London Metropolitan University), completing an honours degree in 1975.
-He then worked for two years as the production editor for Marvel UK, the UK branch of Marvel Comics.
+Tennant left Newcastle in 1972 to study history at North London Polytechnic (now part of London Metropolitan University).
+During the summers of 1973 and 1974, he worked as an assistant in the manuscripts department of the British Museum.
+He completed an honours degree in 1975 and then worked for two years as the production editor for Marvel UK, an imprint of Marvel Comics.
 His job entailed compiling American comics into a weekly publication, anglicising the dialogue to suit British readers, and ensuring that risqué characters like Red Sonja were redrawn with more modest clothing to make them suitable for the general audience of the weeklies.
 He also wrote occasional features for the comics, including interviews with pop stars Marc Bolan and Alex Harvey.

 In 1977, Tennant moved to Macdonald Educational publishing, where he edited The Dairy Book of Home Management (1980) and various illustrated books about cookery, playing the guitar and other home interests.
 He next worked at ITV Books, where he edited TV tie-in books, including one of Mary Berry's cookbooks.

 Tennant became acquainted with the staff of Smash Hits when he commissioned the magazine's designer, Steve Bush, to design a book about the 1981 Madness film Take It or Leave It.
 Smash Hits editor David Hepworth offered Tennant a job editing The Smash Hits Yearbook and also named him news editor of the magazine when he started work there in June 1982.
 Tennant wrote features and reviews for the teen pop magazine and also edited the yearbook from 1982 to 1985.
 He set up the American version, Star Hits, in New York in 1983, and he interviewed then up-and-coming singer Madonna.
 Tennant became assistant editor of Smash Hits, and was offered the position of editor before his departure in 1985.

 During this period, Tennant continued to write music in a singer-songwriter style.
 He auditioned for Rocket Records in 1973, and in 1981 he submitted a demo to other record companies without success.
 Some of his early songs were later released, including "Nothing Has Been Proved" (1989), performed by Dusty Springfield, and "Nervously" (1990) and "Hey, Headmaster" (1993) by Pet Shop Boys.